 - Principals of a partnership or corporation might be asked to provide collateral.

 - You must provide all the standard types of documents that banks routinely ask for when considering a loan application.

-Using a Line of Credit Effectively
+Using a line of credit sensibly

 Once you get the line of credit for your business, use common sense to make the most of it.
 Use your line of credit efficiently with the help of these three tips.

 - Tip #1.
 Don’t mix personal and business finances.
 Your business line of credit is strictly for your company.
 Though you might very well have put up personal collateral to get it, that does not mean you can use it for non-business expenses.
-Mixing personal and business finances can severely impact your business credit score and chances for loans further down the line.
+Mixing personal and business finances can negatively impact your business credit score and chances for loans further down the line.